meidata/meidata.github.io/_posts/2017-09-24-instacart.md

 date: 2017-09-16
 ---

-  The second kaggle competition I've participated just ended yesterday, unfortunately due to a wrong selection of the submission and bad local cross-validation strategy, I ended up in the top 14% without any medals.
+  The second kaggle competition I've participated just ended yesterday.
+Unfortunately, due to a wrong selection of the submission and poor local cross-validation strategy, I ended up in the top 14% without any medals.
 But I have learned so much from this competition and also from others kagglers.
-And since this competition a.k.a 'business problem' can be replicated somehow somewhere in the real world, I decided to write a summery report of the features and the take away of this competition.
+And since this competition 'business problem' can be replicated somehow somewhere in the real world, I decided to write a short report of the features and the takeaway of this competition.

 #### 1. Problem formulation